-Name of Sub- Fund U.S. Small Cap Equity Fund Management Fee • Classes AA AA Acc Ι I Acc 13 I3 Acc Management Fee (as a % p.a. of the NAV) 1.50% 1.50% 0.85% 0.85% To be separately agreed with the relevant Manulife Entity To be separately agreed with the relevant Manulife Entity Classes I5 Acc I5 (EUR) Acc I5 (GBP) Acc I5 (CHF) Acc I6 Acc I6 (EUR) Acc Management Fee (as a % p.a. of the NAV) 0.80% 0.80% 0.80% 0.80% 0.80% 0.80% Classes I6 (GBP) A Acc I6 (CHF) Acc WAcc · Management Fee (as a % p.a. of the NAV) 0.80% 0.80% 1.15% Formation Expenses Formation expenses of Class I of the Sub-Fund amounted to approximately US\$4,000 and will be amortised over a 5-year period commencing from the inception date.
-Formation expenses for Class I3 of the Asia Total Return Fund, Asian Small Cap Equity Fund, Dragon Growth Fund, European Growth Fund, Global Equity Fund, Global REIT Fund, Global Resources Fund, Healthcare Fund, India Equity Fund, Japan Equity Fund, Sustainable Asia Equity Fund, U.S. Bond Fund, U.S. Equity Fund, U.S. Small Cap Equity Fund and U.S. Special Opportunities Fund amounted to approximately US\$19,000 in aggregate and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
-Formation expenses of Class I3 MDIST (G) of the Global Multi-Asset Diversified Income Fund, Class W Acc of the Global Climate Action Fund, Global Multi-Asset Diversified Income Fund, U.S. Bond Fund, U.S. Equity Fund and U.S. Small Cap Equity Fund and Class W Inc of the Global Multi-Asset Diversified Income Fund and U.S. Bond Fund amounted to approximately US\$24,000 in aggregate and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
+Name of Sub- Fund U.S. Small Cap Equity Fund Management Fee Classes AA AA A Acc I I Acc 13 I3 Acc Management Fee (as a % p.a. of the NAV) 1.50% 1.50% 1.50% 0.85% 0.85% To be separately agreed with the relevant Manulife Entity To be separately agreed with the relevant Manulife Entity Classes I5 Acc I5 (EUR) Acc I5 (GBP) Acc I5 (CHF) Acc I6 Acc I6 (EUR) Acc Management Fee (as a % p.a. of the NAV) 0.80% 0.80% 0.80% 0.80% 0.80% 0.80% Classes I6 (GBP) A Acc 16 (CHF) Acc W Acc Management Fee (as a % p.a. of the NAV) 0.80% 0.80% 1.15% Formation Expenses amortised over Formation expe Growth Fund, I Healthcare Fur Fund, U.S. Eq to approximate inception date, Formation expe W Acc of the C Fund, U.S. Equ Diversified Inc and are amortis Formation expenses of Class I of the Sub-Fund amounted to approximately US\$4,000 and will be amortised over a 5-year period commencing from the inception date.
+Formation expenses for Class I3 of the Asia Total Return Fund, Asian Small Cap Equity Fund, Dragon Growth Fund, European Growth Fund, Global Equity Fund, Global REIT Fund, Global Resources Fund, Healthcare Fund, India Equity Fund, Japan Equity Fund, Sustainable Asia Equity Fund, USD Income Fund, U.S. Equity Fund, U.S. Small Cap Equity Fund and U.S. Special Opportunities Fund amounted to approximately US\$19,000 in aggregate and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.
+Formation expenses of Class I3 MDIST (G) of the Global Multi-Asset Diversified Income Fund, Class W Acc of the Global Climate Action Fund, Global Multi-Asset Diversified Income Fund, USD Income Fund, U.S. Equity Fund and U.S. Small Cap Equity Fund and Class W Inc of the Global Multi-Asset Diversified Income Fund and USD Income Fund amounted to approximately US\$24,000 in aggregate and are amortised over a 5-year period commencing from the inception date, or such other period as the Board may determine.